-2.2 Economic Importance of the Link between Herding and Stock Returns
+3.2 Economic importance of the link between herding and stock returns

-In this section, we analyze the economic importance of the link between institutional herding behavior and future stock returns.
-As shown in the previous section, an institutional buy sequence has a positive impact on short-term returns and a negative impact on long-term returns.
-We examine here the magnitude of the positive expected return in the immediate aftermath of the buy sequence and the magnitude of the negative return in the long run.
-Specifically, we ask how short-term and long-term returns change as a function of the parameters of the model, and how they vary with the length of the herd, i.e., when institutional herding becomes more persistent over time.
+In this section we analyze the economic importance of the link between institutional herding behavior and future stock returns.
+Our starting point is an institutional buy sequence which, as shown in the previous section, has a positive impact on short-term returns and a negative impact on long-term returns.
+We examine here the magnitude of the positive expected return in the immediate aftermath of the buy sequence, and the magnitude of the negative return in the long run.
+Specifically, we ask how short-term and long-term returns change as a function of the parameters of the model, and how they vary with the length of the herd, i.e. when institutional herding becomes more persistent over time.